project-arete/sdk/nodejs/examples/01_the_switch_and_the_light/README.md

 This example consists of an IoT system containing 2 components: a switch, and a light, each controlled by their own Raspberry Pi 4B.

-* A Switch Service reads the state of the GPIO4 pin, and conveys it to the Arete control plane as "desired state".
+* A Switch Service reads the state of the GPIO 4 pin, and conveys it to the Arete control plane as "desired state".
-* A Light Service reads the desired state from the Arete control plane, and tries to realize it as "actual state" by setting a GPIO pin.
+* A Light Service reads the desired state from the Arete control plane, and tries to realize it as "actual state" by setting a GPIO 23 pin.

 ```mermaid
 graph LR;